Definition of Status Consistency

-Example: A highly esteemed professor at a prestigious institution that is paid well has status consistency; a highly esteemed professor at a prestigious school that is not paid well has status inconsistency.
+- A highly esteemed professor at a prestigious institution who is paid well has status consistency; a highly esteemed professor at a prestigious school who is not paid well has status inconsistency.

 - Plural: status consistencies